ChristianNguyendinh/cs-upper-level-registration-stats/README.md

 ### TODO:
 Where do i put this damn legend
+Once add new semester data - remove hardcoded max min input dates and have it update on semester change
 remove depenencies on bootstrap - only button and font styles i believe